TimberFrame and Post & Beam Design

 More and more, interior home designers and builders are turning to wood beams to add special touches to their house design projects.
 Beams can be rough and rustic, have a French country look, blend into a southwestern adobe post & beam home, or fit perfectly into an elegant English manor home.
 An interior design doesn’t have to encompass an entire house or building.
 Often, we will fabricate custom trusses and ceiling beams for a single room, porch, entry or Porte Cochere.
-Sometimes an indoor swimming pool is perfect with natural timber beams above it, and sometimes a few posts and beams make a simple living room into a home's ‘great room’.
+Sometimes an indoor swimming pool is perfect with vaulted wood ceiling beams above it, and sometimes a few posts and beams make a simple living room into a home's ‘great room’.

 Wood Finishes for Timber construction

-We pride ourselves on finishing our timbers with the right color stain or paint color for an individual project.
+We pride ourselves on finishing our timberframes with the right color stain or paint color for an individual project.
 We work hard to send out wood stained timber samples and match our clients’ desired finish.
-Of course, there are natural variations in all beams, which is one of the beauties of timber design.
+Of course, there are natural variations in all real wood beams, which is one of the beauties of timber design.
 With the right finish, the posts & beams can be made to look like they came straight from an antique New England barn.

 natural Wood Ceiling Beams

 Using real natural wood ceiling beams is a great and inexpensive way to dress up living rooms, dining rooms, entryways, foyers, great rooms and more.
 We are happy to supply wood accents for any house, home or project.
 Antique barn beams also look great.
-Why use faux wood beams when you can have the real thing?
+Why use faux wood beams when you can have the real wood?